min2ha/ukwa-site/content/target/59659/index.en.md

   "subject": null
 }

-# Independent: Smartphone addiction causes an imbalance in the brain that makes people tired and anxious, study finds.

 News article about recent studies that shows people who are addicted to their smartphones and the impact this has on their brains